StarRocks/starrocks/docs/table_design/Table_types.md

 - The length of the prefix index for a table is limited to 36 bytes.
 If the total length of the sort key columns exceeds 36 bytes, StarRocks stores only the first few sort key columns within the length limit for the prefix index.

-- If the records to be loaded into a table have the same primary key, StarRocks processes and stores the records based on the data model of the table:
+- If the records to be loaded into a table have the same primary key, StarRocks processes and stores the records based on the table type:
-  - Duplicate Key model
+  - Duplicate Key table

     StarRocks loads each of the records as a separate row into the table.
 After the data load is complete, the table contains rows that have the same primary key, and the rows map the source records in a one-to-one relationship.
 You can recall all historical data that you loaded.

-  - Aggregate Key model
+  - Aggregate Key table

     StarRocks aggregates the records into one record and loads the aggregated record as a row into the table.
 After the loading is complete, the table does not contain rows that have the same primary key.
 You can recall the aggregation results of all historical data that you loaded.
 However, you cannot recall all historical data.

-  - Unique Key model and Primary Key model
+  - Unique Key table and Primary Key table

     StarRocks replaces each newly loaded record with the previously loaded record and retains only the most recently loaded record as a row in the table.
 After the loading is complete, the table does not contain rows that have the same primary key.
-The Unique Key model and the Primary Key model can be considered a special Aggregate Key model in which the REPLACE aggregate function is specified for metric columns to return the most recent record among a group of records that have the same primary key.
+The Unique Key table and the Primary Key table can be considered a special Aggregate Key table in which the REPLACE aggregate function is specified for metric columns to return the most recent record among a group of records that have the same primary key.

-## Duplicate Key model
+## Duplicate Key table

-The Duplicate Key model is the default model in StarRocks.
+The Duplicate Key table is the default model in StarRocks.
 If you did not specify a model when you create a table, a Duplicate Key table is created by default.

 When you create a Duplicate Key table, you can define a sort key for that table.
 If the filter conditions contain the sort key columns, StarRocks can quickly filter data from the table to accelerate queries.
-The Duplicate Key model allows you to append new data to the table.
+The Duplicate Key table allows you to append new data to the table.
 However, it does not allow you to modify existing data in the table.

 ### Scenarios

-The Duplicate Key model is suitable for the following scenarios:
+The Duplicate Key table is suitable for the following scenarios:

 - Analyze raw data, such as raw logs and raw operation records.
 - Query data by using a variety of methods without being limited by the pre-aggregation method.